dmx-systems/dmx-documentation/docs/user.rst

 .. note:: **The data type "entity"**

     #.
 Your tree is more complex than just a text field or a number: You want to add properties to it.
 You thus do not need a simple but a :ref:`composite data type<user-composites-and-composition-definitions>`.
     #.
-You choose "entity" (not "value") because upon a change of properties you still mean the same tree.
+You choose "entity" (not "value") because upon a change of properties you still mean the same type of tree.
 You want to add, remove, or change properties, the number of properties might grow over time.
 By choosing the data type "entity" you tell DMX that regardless of those changes you will mean the same thing.

 Create a topic type "Tree name".
 It can keep the default data type "text".